 You are going to love how peaceful and charming Bern’s old town is; it is in UNESCO world heritage.
-Being the capital city, the old town of Bern is full of Swiss history with many churches, old buildings and other significant places as Swiss Parliament or Swiss national bank.
+Being the capital city, the old town of Bern is full of Swiss history with many churches, old buildings, and other significant places as the Swiss Parliament or the Swiss national bank.

-If you are looking for more history and culture knowledge, you can visit the Bern History Museum or even Museum of Fine Arts.
+If you are looking for more history and cultural knowledge, you can visit the Bern History Museum or even Museum of Fine Arts.

 Everything is reachable on foot, but if you want to move faster, you can rent a bike and explore more of the city this way.

-Lucerne would definitely make into top 10 most beautiful cities not just in Switzerland, but in all Europe, for sure.
+Lucerne would definitely make it into the top 10 most beautiful cities not just in Switzerland, but in all Europe, for sure.

-Once you are in Lucerne, please go and visit the Harry Potter world looking bridges which crosses the lake.
-Kappelbrücke and Spreuerbrücke are old medieval bridges which attracts many tourists, so even human traffic jams are possible over there, so take it easy.
+Once you are in Lucerne, please go and visit the Harry Potter world-looking bridges which cross the lake.
+Kappelbrücke and Spreuerbrücke are old medieval bridges which attract many tourists, so even human traffic jams are possible over there, so take it easy.

 You can as well taste the local hot raclette next to the lake – traditional swiss cheese.

 If you are looking for more fun, you can take a boat tour on a huge lake Lucerne to many charming villages around the lake.

 If you are looking for ultimate Lucerne experience, you must visit Mount Pilatus with its breathtaking views, huge mountain station and nice dinner at 2128 meters altitude.